Hands-on review: Paessler PRTG Network Monitoring Tool

 This is really important as a flood of notifications could bury the real core issue and also encourage IT department team members to ignore notifications.

 The more I look the more I discover.
 There are tools for designing your own visual dashboards and displaying them on smart TVs.
 Plus options for scheduled maintenance and adding other non-network feeds.
 Within the idea of adding non-network feeds to monitor, almost anything is possible.
-Local weather feeds could alert your datacentre engineers, overwhelming call centre stats could notify HR that more team members are needed, senior management could be notified of major sales and even highly specialised information like monitoring pupil attendance in a school.
+Local weather feeds could alert your data center engineers, overwhelming call centre stats could notify HR that more team members are needed, senior management could be notified of major sales and even highly specialised information like monitoring pupil attendance in a school.

 Beyond just monitoring there numerous other actions that can be taken other than just notifications.
 A perfect example of which is saving power by using PRTG to turn off computers after a specific time of the day.